 The Hadza, or the Hadzabe, are a tribe native to Tanzania living in the Central Rift Valley.
 They are thought of as one of the world’s last remaining hunter-gatherer tribes.
 They number at around 1 000 men, women, and children, with around 200-300 pure hunter-gatherers.
 The Hadzabe grow no food and practice no form of agriculture.
 Yet, researchers have found that they appear to exist without diabetes, colon cancer, colitis, Crohn’s disease, and even obesity.

 The reason for this?
-It appears that their diet, which is essentially what they’re ancestors ate and is high in fiber and includes honey, berries, as well as baobab and meat from hunting, has quite the effect on their gut bacteria.
+It appears that their diet, which is essentially what their ancestors ate and is high in fiber and includes honey, berries, as well as baobab and meat from hunting, has quite the effect on their gut bacteria.

 What has research found on the Hadza tribe and gut health?